MicrosoftDocs/customer-insights/ci-docs/export-google-ads.md

    - To create a new audience, leave the Google Audience ID field blank.
 Customer Insights will automatically create a new audience in your Google Ads account and use the name of the exported segment.

 1. In the **Data matching** section, select one or more data fields to export, and select the field that represents the corresponding data fields in Customer Insights.
+ > All PII data is hashed before it is sent to Google.

 1. Select the segments you want to export.